 Basis in installment obligation.
-Your basis is figured on the obligation's full face value or its FMV at the time of the original sale, whichever you used to figure your gain or loss in the year of sale.
+Your basis is figured on the obligation's full face value or its FMV at the time of the original sale, whichever you used to figure your gain or loss in the

+Worksheet C. Figuring Gain or Loss on Repossession of Personal Property year of sale.
 From this amount, subtract all payments of principal you have received on the obligation.
 The result is your basis in the installment obligation.
 If only part of the obligation is discharged by the repossession, figure your basis in only that part.